getsentry/sentry-java/README.md

 naive and ignore the hostname verification:

     naive+https://public:private@host:port/1

-### UDP
-It is possible to use a DSN with the UDP protocol:

-    udp://public:private@host:port/1

-If not provided the port will default to `9001`.

-While being faster because there is no TCP and HTTP overhead, UDP doesn't wait for a reply, and if a connection problem occurs, there will be no notification.

 ## Options
 It is possible to enable some options by adding data to the query string of the